simrank3/Phase-1-Project/README.md

 This analysis concludes three core recommendations for Microsoft.

-- **The best time to release a movie would be quarter two.** This falls into the months of April, May and June.
-Quarter two has the second lowest number of releases in a year.
-Quarter one has the lowest number of releases however, more people are likely to be outside during the spring months.
+- **The best time to release a movie would be in July.** Quarter three has the highest ROI of all four quarters in the year.
+That falls into the months of July, August and September.
+Of those three months, July has the lowest number of movie releases.

 - **Horror movies have the highest ROI.** Mystery and thriller are good options as well.